Bill Barr vows to uncover 'exactly what happened' with Russia probe, says explanations have been 'inadequate'

 “It's a laughable charge and I think it's largely being made to try to discredit me partly because they may be concerned about the outcome of a review of what happened during the election,” Barr countered.

-“They may be trying to undermine my credibility, but obviously you can look at the face of my testimony and see on its face that there was nothing accurate about it.”
+“They may be trying to undermine my credibility, but obviously you can look at the face of my testimony and see on its face that there was nothing inaccurate about it.”

 Earlier this month, Pelosi alleged that the attorney general “lied to Congress.”
 She was apparently referring to an April 9 hearing, where Rep. Charlie Crist had asked whether Barr knew what prompted reports that prosecutors on the special counsel team were frustrated with his initial summary of their findings.
 Barr said he did not.
 But The Washington Post reported that Mueller had contacted Barr to express concerns about that summary, though he reportedly was concerned largely about the media coverage of it.